asbjornu/bitbear.org/music/index.md

 ---

 {:.jumbotron}
-My music is licensed under the [CC BY 4.0 license][cc], meaning you can use it any way you like as long as you provide attribution.
+Bitbear's music is licensed under the [CC BY 4.0 license][cc], meaning you can use it any way you like as long as you provide attribution.

 ## Listen